DanielBMarkham/Info-Ops/manuscript/chapter19.md

 The point game does this: the entire team walks through the entire backlog working through a mental model of how each item might be delivered.
 They do that over and over again, and as they get better at delivery and understanding the entire project, they get pretty good at guessing how relatively difficult things might be.

-At least that the way it reads in the book.
+At least that's the way it reads in the book.

 Something else happens too.
-We know something now that the maybe the other book writers didn't: as the team walks through an imaginary delivery of all these goals, they're creating a shared Meta model of execution which gets more and more accurate with problem engagement and practice.
+We know something now that maybe the other book writers didn't: as the team walks through an imaginary delivery of all these goals, they're creating a shared Meta model of execution which gets more and more accurate with problem engagement and practice.

 We're back to alignment and shared mental models again, only this time in the **Meta** genre, not Business or System.
 What we're doing as we deliver things and think about how we're going to deliver more things is come together on a system for how we deliver stuff.
 That's the real value of the point game, which has nothing to do with estimation.
 Over time it creates a shared Meta Abstract To-Be model.